opentensor/TensorWiki/content/validating/validating.md

     -- ... your args i.e. --wallet.name ...
 ```

-## Validator Permit
+# Validator Permit

-Only the largest 128 validators, in terms of stake, on any particular subnetwork are considered to have `validator permit`.
-Validators with permit are considered active within Bittensor's mining mechanism, Yuma Consensus, can validate the network, and get `dividends`.
+Only the largest 128 validators, in terms of stake, on any particular subnetwork are considered to have a `validator permit`.
+Validators with permits are considered active within Bittensor's mining mechanism and are able to validate and receive dividends.

 ### How do I check to see if my validator has permit?
 The amount can be pulled from the metagraph based on your uid.